What are car insurance coverage limits?

 If you eventually purchase a house, for example, the people who sued you can petition the court for your home, as well as your car, money you have in the bank, and so on.

 You don’t want to risk this; purchase enough liability coverage to cover a serious accident (again, refer to your state’s statistics).

-Purchasing higher levels of coverage means that your insurance premium is going to increase.
+Purchasing higher levels of coverage means that your insurance rate is going to increase.
 If you purchase comprehensive and/or collision insurance, then you can save money by increasing your deductible amount.

-If you are cash poor and can’t afford the $1000 deductible, it is better to pay a higher premium and keep the lower deductible.
+If you are cash poor and can’t afford the $1,000 deductible, it is better to pay a higher rate and keep the lower deductible.

 In order to save money on your other liability insurance, you are going to have to depend on discounts offered by your insurance carrier.